 Place frozen watermelon cubes, lime juice, rum, and sweetener if using, into a blender and blend until smooth, scrapping down the sides of the blender as needed.

 Pour into glasses and serve immediately with straws and watermelon wedges.
 Enjoy.
+(And carry it around and think of Baby when you do!)

 I used a mix of kefir labne which is like a yogurt-based cream cheese and Greek yogurt--thinking that the labne would give the dip a thicker, richer texture.
 Kefir labne also has more protein and probiotics than Greek yogurt--always a benefit.
 I buy it at my local grocery store or natural foods store but if you don't find it, a mix of cream cheese, yogurt and sour cream would also work.